1p6/ascii-art/README.md

 * Step 2: Click the button.
 * Step 3: Put it in your font file.

-Testing your font
+Testing your font (or anything else)
 -----------------
-Go to the root directory and run `cake -f <Your font's name> test` at the root directory of the project.
+Go to the root directory of the project and run `npm test`

 [travis image]: https://img.shields.io/travis/1p6/fonts.js.svg
 [travis link]: https://travis-ci.org/1p6/fonts.js